Find answers to the most frequently asked questions of our patients here.

 We will speak to every couple on the day of treatment about their sperm quality and discuss the best treatment option.
 If the sample is poorer than expected, we may need to use a procedure called ICSI.
 This is where we inject a single sperm into each egg to help maximise fertilisation rates, and can be done with very small numbers of sperm.
 If numbers are extremely low or we fail to find sperm on the day of treatment, we may be able to do a surgical procedure (SSR) to recover sperm for treatment.

 If you are concerned that you may struggle to produce a sample on the day of treatment please speak to an embryologist about freezing (vitrifying) a sample prior to treatment.
-This can help to alleviate stress on the day.
+This can help to alleviate stress on the day of.
 If we do not have a semen sample on the day of egg collection, we may be able to extract sperm surgically or vitrify the eggs to commence treatment at a later date.

 If producing a sample at the clinic is unsuitable or unsuccessful, or if you are concerned that you may have difficulties, please speak to a member of staff about alternative arrangements.
 It may be possible to produce a sample at home.
 You will be provided with an appropriately labelled sterile pot and a sealable plastic specimen bag for transport.
-You must ensure that the sample can be transported at a temperature between 20C – 37C (we suggest close to your body/ inside jacket pocket) and within 1 hour of production.
+You must ensure that the sample can be transported at a temperature between 20C – 37C (we suggest close to your body/inside jacket pocket) and within 1 hour of production.
 You will also need a form to state that the sample is your own.
 You must inform a member of staff if the whole sample was not collected.
 Spillage of the sample can affect the results and subsequent treatment plans.

 It is best to produce the semen sample on-site at the clinic.
 A discreet and quiet room is provided, away from any footfall.
-Your sample is placed in the hatch on the wall, from there it goes straight into our lab and is prepared for treatment.
+Your sample is placed in the hatch on the wall, and from there it goes straight into our lab and is prepared for treatment.

-Please contact us if you wish to have your partner with you, where possible we will accommodate this.
+Please contact us if you wish to have your partner with you, and where possible we will accommodate this.

 Many couples remain intimate during treatment and this is perfectly fine in most cases.
 There are times when unprotected intercourse is best avoided and this will be clarified during treatment as it is different for different patients.